htangsmart/TopStepComKit/README.md

 ## License

-TopStepComKit is available under the MIT license.
+TopStepComKit-Git is available under the MIT license.
 See the LICENSE file for more info.